JAndrei209/COMP-55-Resurrection-Pt-1/README.md

 ## Commit 3: Added Comments for fellow programmers to understand how Map_Graphic works
 ## Commit 4: Moved Music Function to New Class
 ## Commit 5: New Class fixed.
 ## Commit 6: Added Pseudocode explaining how specific variables change or are either used or unused when.
+Removed unused Variable.